0x546974616e/react-dashboard/README.md

 # react-dashboard

-A simple dashboard for showcase purposes.
+A simple dashboard for showcase purposes (web only).

 (Still WIP)